harmony-one/x/doc/checklist.md

 - [ ] Users have no way to send a message to customer support (consider submitting voice messages, like Tesla)
 - [ ] Users are not asked to review the app after using the app for a while, if they have not reviewed the app before

+#### Version Control

+- [ ] There is no record of which version of the code corresponding to which build version on TestFlight or App Store.
+Consider tagging each version, publish the tag on GitHub, and record the changes under "Releases", before distributing the app to TestFlight or App Store.

 ### Nov 7, 2023

 #### Multi-purpose